What does the Olympics mean to you?

 Olympic success, but not at the cost of participation or diversification

-As both a sport psychologist and a fan, the Olympics hold a fascination for me, watching elite athletes at the zenith of their careers.
+As both a sport psychology consultant and a fan, the Olympics hold a fascination for me, watching elite athletes at the zenith of their careers.
 I watch a gold medal-winning performance and ask: Was it innate abilities or deliberate practice that allowed them to reach the highest level?
 Was it early specialisation or early diversification?
 I think of some of the young athletes I know, many of whom specialise in one sport before 10 years of age, undergoing so much coaching they have no time for other sports or pastimes.
 Some pre-adolescent athletes are often committed to high-performance academies, leaving them no time even for formal schooling.
 I am simultaneously reminded that Tom Daley, an Olympian at 14 years old, fitted his training around a full schedule of GCSEs at a normal mainstream school.
 This creates a dilemma for the parents, coaches and organisers of youth sport programmes.
 What is the best way to develop young athletes?

 In my recent experience I have seen a worrying trend in coaching toward the early-specialisation and deliberate-practice model first proposed by K.A.
 Ericsson and his colleagues (1993).
 The theory carries a substantial weight of credibility for me as a psychologist and has undoubtedly changed the face of research into athlete development.
 For coaches, parents and lay people it has been popularised by mainstream books such as The Talent Code (Coyle, 2007), Outliers (Gladwell, 2008) and Bounce (Syed, 2010).
 These books are entertaining and not without merit, butI fear their popularity has compounded a trend in coach education whereby the theory of deliberate practice and the corresponding ‘10,000 hours’ rule has been unquestioningly adopted by sports governing bodies keen to motivate coaches and produce a generation of Olympic champions and world-beaters.
 My concerns only echo the unrest over the specialisation culture that is already found among some experts and commentators.
 In the American media, the specialisation problem has been linked to the breakdown of community sport, as described by Alexander Wolff